iheid-library/iheiddown/README.md

 should make it of great benefit to nearly anyone writing a thesis project.

-You can see an example of the kind of dissertation output you can expect attached to the latest release.
+You can see an example of the kind of dissertation output on the package website.

-## Additional features
+## Write syllabi and presentations in *RMarkdown*

 Not quite done yet, there is even more!

--   Create IHEID-styled syllabi
+-   Create IHEID-styled syllabi with our template.

 -   Create IHEID-styled presentations based on the great [`{xaringan}`](https://github.com/yihui/xaringan) package.